 A zinc roof is a niche choice in Australia but one that is more widely known and embraced as a suitable solution for roofing in our country.

-Zinc is incredibly robust, offering a great lifespan of anywhere from 50 - 100 years when properly installed and maintained.
-It also has strong anti-corrosion properties making it another great choice for any house by the beach.
+Zinc is incredibly robust, offering a great lifespan of anywhere from 50 to 100 years when properly installed and maintained.
+It also has strong anti-corrosion properties, making it another great choice for any house by the beach.

 It also has a unique aesthetic quality, starting out with typically a grey matt finish that slowly develops a natural patina over time.
 This patina also gives it greater protection making it a low-maintenance choice too.

 Terracotta roof tiles are made from kiln-fired clay, and stand out due to their distinctive orange or reddish-brown hue.
-They can be either flat or shaped, and may be glazed or unglazed.
-Terracotta tiles are popular for their distinctive aesthetic, that can increase the curb appeal of a home they are used on.
+They can be either flat or shaped and may be glazed or unglazed.
+Terracotta tiles are popular for their distinctive aesthetic, which can increase the kerb appeal of a home they are used on.
 They are available in various shapes, such as round pan tiles, flat tiles, and Mission or barrel style, each adding a unique architectural touch.

-The pros of terracotta roof tiles include their durability, fire resistance, high impact resistance, and wind resistance (up to 150 mph).
+The pros of terracotta roof tiles include their durability, fire resistance, high impact resistance, and wind resistance.
 These tiles are rot-resistant and eco-friendly, often made from locally sourced materials.
 They also boast exceptional thermal insulation properties, potentially reducing energy costs by up to 20%.
 The colour of terracotta tiles is naturally fade-resistant, as it is baked into the clay, and these roofs can last 50 to 100+ years with proper maintenance.

 However, terracotta tiles come with certain drawbacks.
 They are expensive compared to other roofing materials.
 The heavy weight of the tiles might necessitate additional structural reinforcement, especially in areas with significant snow accumulation, which can add to the cost.
 These tiles are also fragile and prone to cracking, particularly under impact or incorrect handling.
 They require a waterproof underlayment, and for certain roof slopes, a double underlayment is needed.